ianduke25/search_classifier/README.md

 ## Repository Contents

 1. **embedding_and_training.ipynb**: This Jupyter notebook contains the code for embedding the transcripts and training the classification model.
-2. **best_random_forest_model.pkl**: This file contains the pre-trained Random Forest model, which has been optimized for classifying police search-related transcripts.
-3. **search_labels.csv**: This CSV file contains the labeled data used for training the model.
-Each transcript is labeled as either containing a police search or not.

 ## Setup Instructions